You at 34 weeks pregnant

 A blood test done earlier in pregnancy will let you know your Rh type.

-If you’re Rh-negative and your baby turns out to be Rh-positive, this can cause serious health problems for your baby.
 But no-one knows what your baby’s blood type is until after birth.
-So if you’re Rh-negative, you’ll be offered a special injection called Anti-D at your 26-28 week antenatal visit and your 34-36 week visit.
+So if you’re Rh-negative, you’ll be offered a special injection called Anti-D at your 26-28 week antenatal appointment and your 34-36 week appointment.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
 You’ll be offered another Anti-D injection if your baby is Rh-positive.